h7seiji/Blender-Lambda/README.md

 # Blender-Lambda

-Run Blender in AWS Lambda
+Run Blender in AWS Lambda using Serverless Framework.